SK-II Tone of Voice — Japanese & Transformative

 What is SK-II's brand message?

-SK-II's core message is about Change Destiny.
-Their concept "Japanese Skincare" drives their mission: Deliver excellence in skincare.
+SK-II's core message: Change Destiny Their mission: Deliver excellence in skincare

 What makes SK-II's brand voice unique?

 SK-II stands out through their japanese, transformative, premium communication style.
-Their central brand tension — "Ordinary vs. Exceptional" — shapes every message they craft in the Beauty sector.
+Their central brand tension, "Ordinary vs. Exceptional", shapes how they communicate across the Beauty sector.

 What language style does SK-II use?